IBM-Bluemix-Docs/compare-and-comply/getting-started.md

  - An array of `elements` that define the component parts of the contract.
  - An array of `parties` that define entities that have been identified as parties.

-**Important**: The {{site.data.keyword.cnc_short}} API on IBM Cloud Private does not require authorization as APIs on the public IBM Cloud do.
+**Important**: The Compare and Comply API on IBM Cloud Private does not require authorization as APIs on the public IBM Cloud do.

 ## Step 3: Review the analysis
 {: #review_analysis}

-Each object in the `elements` array describes an element of the contract that {{site.data.keyword.cnc_short}} has identified.
+Each object in the `elements` array describes an element of the contract that Compare and Comply has identified.
 The following code represents a typical element:

 ```
 {